samussd/admin-dashboard/README.md

 ---

 ## About
-Dummy admin dashboard made for The Odin Project assignment. <br/>
+Dummy admin dashboard made for The Odin Project's assignment. <br/>
 Fully responsive design. <br/>

 ---